webrecorder/browsertrix/frontend/docs/docs/user-guide/workflow-setup.md

 Sets the [_Browser Profile_](browser-profiles/browser-profiles-overview.md) to be used for this crawl.

+### Crawler Proxy Server¶

+!!!
+Info "This setting will be shown if the organization supports multiple proxies."

+Sets the proxy server that [Browsertrix Crawler](https://github.com/webrecorder/browsertrix-crawler) will direct traffic through while crawling.
+When a proxy is selected, crawled websites will see traffic as coming from the IP address of the proxy rather than where Browsertrix Crawler is deployed.

+If a _Browser Profile_ is specified, this field will be disabled and the proxy settings of the browser profile will be used when crawling.
+This prevents potential crawl failures that result from conflicting proxies.

 ### Browser Windows

 Sets the number of browser windows that are used to visit webpages while crawling.
 Increasing the number of browser windows will speed up crawls by capturing more pages in parallel.